bengfarrell/rgf-blog/content/blog/2016-02-08-phat-matts-bbq.md

 [![Phat Matt's Chicken and Ribs](http://s3.amazonaws.com/thegourmez-wpmedia/2016/02/Phat-Matts-01.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/02/Phat-Matts-01.jpg)

 That’s just the meat, and we chose quite well.
-I appreciate that Phat Matt’s rubs and sauces don’t include salt -- frankly, they don’t need it!
+I appreciate that Phat Matt’s rubs and sauces don’t include salt—frankly, they don’t need it!
 Both the chicken quarter and the Memphis-style pork ribs were impressive.
-The ribs won out overall for us, as they were very tender and full of flavor -- my sister is going to love them.
+The ribs won out overall for us, as they were very tender and full of flavor—my sister is going to love them.
 Our extra side of spicy sauce didn’t even get used for the ribs; the slightly spicy, slightly sweet one it came with was delicious enough.
 I’d say they are taken from the heat just moments after they’ve been cooked long enough to be considered done.

 For the first time in my life, I watched chicken slide right off the bone as Friend #1 lifted her drumstick up.
 The meat was almost too tender for me, in that the texture was moister than I like my chicken to be!
 I don’t think that’d be a problem for most people.
 Again, the smoky flavor was great, but chicken can always use an extra kick so that’s when we went for the spicy sauce.